thangle89/PersonalBlog/content/blog/practical-function-compositions-in-js/index.md

 To work with Javascript(JS) effectively, you need to get used to the way functions are composed in the language.
 When I started learning JS, my background in C# made it a bit difficult to understand the way functions are passed around in JS applications.
 I hope this guide can ease the way for you.

+In this article, I will walk you throught some basic examples of composing functions, then describe the common use cases of those functions.
+At the end, to get you familiar with objects and functions in JS, we will try to implement a basic version of `Promises`.

 ### Definition

 A definition from mathematics for function composition (wikipedia)
 > Function composition is an operation that takes two functions `f` and `g` and produces a function `h` such that `h(x) = g(f(x))`.
 In this operation the function `g` is applied to the result of applying the function `f` to `x`.

-It's quite easy to understand when functions have normal values like objects or numbers as arguments e.g. `f(1)` or `g(1)`, things get more complicated when we need to compose new functions from multiple functional arguments.
+It's quite easy to understand when functions have normal values like objects or numbers as arguments e.g. `f(1)` or `g(1)`, things get more complicated when they have functions as arguments.
+Let's start with some simple examples before moving into composing functions.

 ### Array `sort`, `reduce`

-Some simple methods in JS like: `reduce` or `sort` are very common for manipulating array.
+Arrary methods in JS like: `reduce` or `sort` are very common for manipulating data.
 They accept a function as argument and then apply the function to the array.
 Following is an example with `sort`
 ```js
 const orderAscending = (a,b) => a - b;
 const numbers = [7,8,2,3,6];